 The Philosophical Foundation of Human Rights

-In this class we will explore the philosophical foundations of human rights, investigating theories of how our shared humanity in the context of an interdependent world gives rise to obligations of justice.
-In the first weeks of the course, we begin by asking what rights are, how they are distinguished from other part of morality, and what role they play in our social and political life.
+In this class we explore the philosophical foundations of human rights, investigating theories of how our shared humanity in the context of an interdependent world gives rise to obligations of justice.
+In the first weeks of the course, we ask what rights are, how they are distinguished from other part of morality, and what role they play in our social and political life.
 But rights come in many varieties, and we are interested in human rights in particular.
-In later weeks, we will ask what makes something a human right, and how are human rights different from other kinds of rights.
-We will consider a number of contemporary philosophers (and one historian) who attempt to answer this question, including James Griffin, Joseph Raz, John Rawls, John Tasioulas, Samuel Moyn, Jiewuh Song, and Martha Nussbaum.
-Throughout we will be asking questions such as, “What makes something a human right?”
+In later weeks, we ask what makes something a human right, and how are human rights different from other kinds of rights.
+We consider a number of contemporary philosophers (and one historian) who attempt to answer this question, including James Griffin, Joseph Raz, John Rawls, John Tasioulas, Samuel Moyn, Jiewuh Song, and Martha Nussbaum.
+Throughout we will ask questions such as, “What makes something a human right?”
 “What role does human dignity play in grounding our human rights?”
 “Are human rights historical?”
 “What role does the nation and the individual play in our account of human rights?”
 “When can one nation legitimately intervene in the affairs of another nation?”
 “How can we respect the demands of justice while also respecting cultural difference?”
 “How do human rights relate to global inequality and markets?”